 At the end of the day, your home extension is in your hands.
 While it can be more difficult to achieve planning permission for your upstairs vision, and the construction can take longer and cost more, whether you go this route or simply extend outwards is about one thing: Value.
 In other words, how much is each extension option going to cost, what benefits will that cost deliver for your current lifestyle and your longer-term vision, and is it all worth it?

 If it’s all too much to decide, RFT Solutions’ one and two-storey home extension experts are right here to help!
-Getting a home extension done here in Melbourne has never been so easy with the help of our design and drafting services, our assistance in getting all the required permits and arranging the best and most cost-effective builders, and our all-inclusive, ‘go to whoa’ approach – from your very first call to the handover of the keys!
+Whether you’re in Malvern, Lilydale, Camberwell, Port Melbourne, Glen Iris, Northcote, St Kilda, or anywhere in Melbourne and beyond, getting a home extension done has never been so easy with the help of our design and drafting services, our assistance in getting all the required permits and arranging the best and most cost-effective builders, and our all-inclusive, ‘go to whoa’ approach – from your very first call to the handover of the keys!

 So if you love where you live and you’re thinking of extending up or out (or both!), give the Melbourne building designers at RFT Solutions a call today to discuss your home extension plans.